casdoor/casdoor-website/docs/how-to-connect/sdk.md

 - `DeleteUser()`: delete a user.
 - `CheckUserPassword(auth.User)`: check user's password.

 These functions are implemented by making RESTful calls against `Casdoor Public API`.
-If a function is not provided in Casdoor Backend SDK, you can make RESTful calls by yourself.
+If a function is not in the Casdoor Backend SDK, call the [Public API](/docs/basic/public-api) directly.

 ### 6. **(Optional)** Manage Applications via SDK